Winding down a year of travel as Dalmatia prepares for Christmas

 Friday 22 November

-We haven’t yet found time to read up on Split so we wander the old town with very little idea what we’re looking at.
-This is actually rather liberating.
-Later, I’ll learn that we’re wandering through local-boy-and-late-Roman-Emperor Diocletian’s retirement palace.
+We haven’t yet found time to read up on Split, so we wander the old town with little idea what we’re looking at — actually rather liberating.
+Later, I’ll learn we’re wandering through local-boy-and-late-Roman-Emperor Diocletian’s retirement palace.
 There’s also an enormous statue, which turns out to be a medieval bishop from Nin, up the Dalmatian coast.
 Whoever he was, he inspired a fine statue.

-Back at the flat, I spend a good hour on Wikipedia reading up on Split.
-Scurrying down rabbit hole after rabbit hole, I eventually find myself reading about the Fourth Crusade’s 1204 sacking of Constantinople—an event with spectacular consequences for the next several hundred years.
+Back at the flat, I read up on Split on Wikipedia.
+Scurrying down rabbit hole after rabbit hole, I eventually find myself reading about the Fourth Crusade’s 1204 sacking of Constantinople — an event with spectacular consequences for the next several hundred years.
 Catholic and Orthodox Europe had (literally) been at each other’s throats before, but this was the moment of the Great Schism.
 Eight hundred years later, the more nationalist-inclined Serbs and Croats still appear to be reeling from it.

 Saturday 23 November